Due to the pandemic, disposal sites may be temporarily closed or altered their hours. We recommend calling or visiting the program website.

-A used syringe has been needle-clipped may be disposed of in your regular trash.
+A used syringe that has been needle-clipped may be disposed of in your regular trash.
 When your needle clipper becomes full, it should be disposed of according to state or local guidelines.

 If you find a loose syringe on the ground, contact your city health department or law enforcement agency.
 They typically have the equipment to safely handle the syringe and means to dispose of it properly.